-But be careful with the key / the passphrase:
+You need to be careful with the key / the passphrase:

 If you want "passphrase-only" security, use one of the repokey modes.
 The key will be stored inside the repository (in its "config" file).
 In above mentioned attack scenario, the attacker will have the key (but not the passphrase).